jhou2/docs.review.ninja/development/index.md

 	npm install
 	bower install

-To configure the application, copy the `.env.example` file to `venv`:
+To configure the application, copy the `.env.example` file to `.env`:

-	cp .env.example venv
+	cp .env.example .env

 You need to [register the application on GitHub](https://github.com/settings/applications/new).
 The callback is